-The name of the generated socket file depends on the mode and protocol options.
-With the classic protocol enabled, the file is named mysql.sock in read-write mode, and mysqlro.sock in read-only mode.
-With the X Protocol enabled, the file is named mysqlx.sock in read-write mode, and mysqlxro.sock in read-only mode.
+The name of the generated socket file depends on the protocol option.
+With the classic protocol enabled, the file is named mysql.sock for read-write connections, and mysqlro.sock for read-only connections.
+With the X Protocol enabled, the file is named mysqlx.sock for read-write connections, and mysqlxro.sock for read-only connections.